coderx0/ImageDash_v2_frontend/README.md

-## Getting Started

-It is frontend part of a simple image sharing app created as a hobby project using Next.js , sanity, tailwindcss
+## It is frontend part of a simple image sharing app created as a hobby project using Next.js , sanity, tailwindcss

-Features:
+### Features:
-image upload, share , like , comment, search by category or title upload history follow other user create collection of images
+image upload, share , like , comment, search by category or title

+upload history

+follow other user

+create collection of images

+daily top uploaders and top images

 Live: [https://imagedash.vercel.app/](https://imagedash.vercel.app/)